 “Our new partnership with CGI is the first step towards developing a long-term alignment that includes not only recruitment of our students and workforce development for alumni, but also the opportunity to engage with a multi-national information technology company on large-scale research and innovation initiatives,” said UT Knoxville Chancellor Donde Plowman.
 “Our faculty and CGI combine to form a tremendous translational research and hiring engine that will keep UT graduates in East Tennessee—graduates who are trained in advanced data analytics, machine learning, cyber security, artificial intelligence, and other critical fields.”

 CGI selected Knoxville after a two-year site-selection process during which numerous U.S. locations were considered.
-As CGI’s eighth IT delivery center in the U.S., employees in Knoxville will join 1,700 similar professionals in seven delivery center locations: Belton, TX; Lafayette, LA; Lebanon, VA; Mobile and Troy, AL; Waterville, ME and Wausau, WI.
+As CGI’s U.S. onshore delivery center, employees in Knoxville will join 1,700 similar professionals in seven delivery center locations: Belton, TX; Lafayette, LA; Lebanon, VA; Mobile and Troy, AL; Waterville, ME and Wausau, WI.

 CGI will begin hiring in March 2021 and – contingent on pandemic conditions – will commence operations in or near a downtown location.
 CGI will primarily seek job candidates with software development, business analytics and other in-demand technology skills.
 They will have the opportunity to work with CGI clients in the manufacturing, retail, utilities, health, financial services and federal, state and local government sectors, among others.

 "We are delighted that CGI has selected Knoxville for its newest U.S. onshore delivery center," Mayor Indya Kincannon said.
 "I'm especially excited by CGI's record of connecting with communities and its plans to collaborate closely with UT.
 While new brick-and-mortar investment is always appreciated, even more welcome are the 300 new jobs being created and the unique opportunities that will enrich our students and young professionals."